zacro14/zacro14/README.md

 - 📫 How to reach me ... sacrojunel@protonmail.com
 ---------------------------
 hi my name is Junel Sacro
-👊 learning in front end dev using react js looking for work
+👊 learning in front end dev using react js I'am looking for job related to react thank you

 <!---
 zacro14/zacro14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.